-Many people responding to the NP Questionnaire referred to the lack of public and community transport facilities.
+Many people responding to the NP Questionnaire referred to the lack of public and community transport facilities. (e.g. one bus per week on a Friday to Plymouth and return).
 This obviously affects the ability for accessing health, recreational, sport and leisure facilities which are available in the larger centres outside the parish.